EthanWinters2885/CustomDiscordWebhook/README.md

-- 👋 Hi, I’m @EthanWinters2885
+- 👋 Hi, I’m @EthanWinters 3902
-- 👀 I’m interested in ... video games
+- 👀 I’m interested in ... video games, coding, much more
 - 🌱 I’m currently learning ...
+HTML, Python, [planning to learn C# and Java]
 - 💞️ I’m looking to collaborate on ...
+Nothing yet
 - 📫 How to reach me ...
-Ethan Winters#2885
+Ethan Winters#3902

 <!---
 EthanWinters2885/EthanWinters2885 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.